rwxrob/notes/Perfect bike collection.md

 ## No carbon frames

 Carbon frames are super fragile and ridiculously overpriced for the benefit they provide.
 Consider that the Domane SL 5 Gen 4 is *double* the price of the AL 5 and only weights 830 grams less.
-Hell, if I cared that much about one kilo of weight I would lose an extra kilo of body weight or just get a super light wheel-set.
+Hell, if I cared that much about one kilo of weight I would lose an extra kilo of body weight or just get a better  wheel-set (all-around Roval Rapide CLX II is 1520g compared to 1,265g for Alpinist CLX II, ).

 It's not worth the cost.
 Besides putting that savings into better wheels will go a lot farther toward speed increases.